DavidStinson/chajr/README.md

 ## Installing 📲

-1. In the terminal, navigate to the download location of chajr
+1. In the terminal, navigate into the downloaded chair directory.

 2. `mv` [chajr](http://chajr.sh) into a `$PATH` directory.